pingidentity/pingidentity-devops-getting-started/docs/deployK8sGeneral.md

-# Kubernetes orchestration for general use
+# Kubernetes deployments for general use

 In all of these examples, we'll use the standalone configurations in your local `pingidentity-devops-getting-started/20-kubernetes/01-standalone` directory to supply the base product configurations.